 ALL QUIET ON THE WESTERN FRONT (1930)

-You get something akin to that scenario with All Quiet On the Western Front.
-Many World War I veterans were still very much alive when the adaptation of Erich Maria Remarque's novel was released, and I even suspect that the imagery of the battle scenes must have given more than a few fighting men nightmares.
-For those who did not fight, All Quiet On the Western Front might have put a damper on their belief that 'the war to end all wars' was worth all the blood and treasure spilt over it.
+Many World War I veterans were still very much alive when All Quiet on the Western Front, the adaptation of Erich Maria Remarque's novel was released, and I even suspect that the imagery of the battle scenes must have given more than a few fighting men nightmares.
+For those who did not fight, All Quiet On the Western Front might have put a damper on their belief that 'the war to end all wars' was worth all the blood and treasure spilled over it.
 All Quiet on the Western Front is a harrowing depiction of the brutality war inflicts on both body and soul, a tale not of courage won but innocence lost.

 Paul Baumer (Lew Ayres), a high school student, is swept up by war fever when his native Germany enters the First World War.
 With dreams of glory and a desire to fight for the fatherland, he and his classmates eagerly go from school to enlist.
 He and his friends go for basic training, where their former mailman Himmelstoss (John Wray) has turned into a short-tempered bully.
 There are some hijinks involving Himmelstoss, but then they are deemed ready to go into the front lines.